Back

 Another reason why your projects need style guides is to simplify and speed up the decision-making process.
 For example, your app has a lot of long texts and you want to highlight important points.
 If you have a style guide, you will choose the highlight color faster because you have a limited number of options instead of all the colors in the world.

 Finally, style guides help with onboarding new designers.
 For example, a UI/UX design company that works on several projects hired a new Junior UI/UX designer.
 They know nothing about these projects’ design patterns.
-Without guidelines other employees would spend a lot of time explaining every nook and cranny of every mobile app project.
-And with style guides for each app they can just show the documents so the new employee would start working right away.
+Without guidelines, other employees would spend a lot of time explaining every nook and cranny of every mobile app project.
+With style guides for each app, they can just show the documents so the new employee can start working right away.

 Great!
 Now show me some examples

-Even if you don’t work at a UI/UX design company, you still should care about user experience regardless of which app you want to build.
+Even if you don’t work at a UI/UX design company, you still should care about user experience, regardless of the app you want to build.
 For your inspiration, we picked 5 interesting examples of UI style guides that you can use as a reference.

 Spotify